 - 1. The student has achieved qualifications beyond what is expected, based on the learning objectives in the programme, - 2.
-The student has demonstrated extraordinary or especially innovative skills in developing, organising or realising initiatives in the programme. - 3.
-The student has been chosen for and has successfully completed a talent course with extra ECTS points and stricter requirements to the student's competences and performances, cf. section 3.8.2 (below).
+The student has demonstrated extraordinary or especially innovative skills in developing, organising or realising disciplinary or interdisciplinary initiatives in the programme.

 Graduation with distinction is awarded based on an assessment of the student's level, including the bachelor project.
-Both the internal and external examiners at the final exam must agree on submitting a student before a professional board cf. section 3.8.4, who assesses the student's level to determine if there are arounds for distinction.
+Both the internal and external examiners at the final exam must agree on submitting a student before a professional board cf. section 3.7.5, who assesses the student's level to determine if there are grounds for distinction.